OpenLineage/OpenLineage/client/java/transports-gcplineage/README.md

   Optional, if not
   provided [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials) are used
-- `mode` - enum that specifies the type of client used for publishing OpenLineage events to Dataplex.
+- `mode` - enum that specifies the type of client used for publishing OpenLineage events to GCP Lineage service.
 Possible values:
   `sync` (synchronous) or `async` (asynchronous).
 Optional, default: `async`.

 ### Behavior